tonik/docs/adding-shortcodes.md

 You may use `template()` function to render markup of elements.
 It is a great way to maintain separation of presentation logic and business logic.

 Your handler function needs to return a string instead of outputting.
-We can achieve this by starting output buffer before using `template` function and returning content of the buffer from the handler.
+We can achieve this by starting output buffer before using `template` function and returning a content of the buffer from the handler.

 ```php
 namespace Tonik\Theme\App\Structure;